Yanpeng Yu

 Download my resumé.

-I’ve had the exciting opportunity to spend two summers as a research intern in the Architecture Research Group at NVIDIA Corporation, where I worked on architectural and algorithmic designs for emerging workloads such as Large Language Models (LLM).
+I’ve had the exciting opportunity to spend two summers as a research intern in the Architecture Research Group at NVIDIA Corporation, where I worked on systems and architectures for Large Language Models (LLM).

 Prior to my Ph.D. study, I was an undergraduate student at Peking University.